locoframework/loco-js/README.md

 But **Loco-JS** can be used as a standalone library to structure a JavaScript code, for example.
 [**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/) can be used without Rails as well and in cooperation with other modern tools such as React and Redux.
 You have to follow only a few rules of formatting JSON responses from the server.

-# 🔬 Tech stack of Loco-JS

-The Origins explain why some parts of **Loco-JS** are still written in CoffeeScript.
-It shouldn't worry you though unless you want to contribute.

-What's more important is that all Loco-JS' modules are transpiled and bundled using modern tools such as **Babel** and **Webpack** accordingly.
-Loco-JS works well as a part of modern JavaScript ecosystem alongside libraries such as React.
-In the future, while adding features, all modules will be rewritten to Javascript.

 # 🤝 Dependencies

 🎊 Loco-JS has no external dependencies. 🎉